valderman/haste-compiler/README.md

 `~/.cabal/bin` in your `$PATH`) and wait for it to finish - you should now be able to use Haste!

+You should probably run the test suite first though, to verify that everything is working.
+To do that, execute `./runtests.sh` in the Haste root directory.
+You may also run only a particular test by executing `./runtest.sh NameOfTest`.
+The test suite is written for use with Mozilla's SpiderMonkey Javascript engine, which can be found in the `spidermonkey-bin` package if you're running Debian or any of its derivatives, and may or may not work with other implementations.

 Building your own base libraries